gt-webdev/ccorgs/README.md

-attendance2
+ccorgs v2
 ===========

-repo for managing the development of the second version of http://ccorgs.com
+Currently, the new version of ccorgs is under development.
+At the time of last updating this file, we're starting to work on the design of the site while also investing in a framework that could be used with both the final version of the site and our mocks.